dhes/ColonoscopyPolyp/input/pagecontent/index.md

 13 Each result must refer to a specific specimen.
 ```

-IN brief, the cpDiagnosticReport is a surgical pathology report about polyps from the large intestine obtained by polypectomy on a human subject, which contains specimen and result elements that are paired to each other.
+In brief, the cpDiagnosticReport is a surgical pathology report about polyps from the large intestine obtained by polypectomy on a human subject, which contains specimen and result elements that are paired to each other.

 #### An Observation inside an Observation

 So far we have covered cpSpecimen and cpDiagnosticReport.
 With cpResult it gets more interesting.
 A DiagnosticStudy has results, and results are Observation resources.
-Observations have 'hasMember' elements which can be Observations.
+Observations have 'hasMember' elements which in this case are Observations.
 So in effect the cpResult profile is an Observation that refers to other Observations which are named cpPathology, cpDysplasia and cpNoMalignantNeoplasm.
 This is perfectly acceptable in FHIR.
-As is the case with cpSpecimen, there my be more than one cpResult.
-As mentioned in the previous section the number n is the same for cpSpecimen and cpResult.
-As we shall see, cpResult as a reference to its corresponding cpSpecimen.
+The number of cpResults is the same as cpSpecimens.
+As we shall see, cpResult has a reference to its corresponding cpSpecimen.

 Here are the cpResult constraints: